murchie85/McMurchies-Open-Labs/Devops Placement/README.md

 # ADVANCED TECHNICAL OBJECTIVES (Optional)

+1. Write a webook (any kind but ideally one that does something when you push code to stash/git)
-1. Set up Apache server on your personal computer
+2. Set up Apache server on your personal computer
-2. Have the server host the html file you wrote above
+3. Have the server host the html file you wrote above
-3. Change the port on which the server runs
+4. Change the port on which the server runs

 # KEY BARCLAYS DELIVERY ITEM